kaustubh-gaikwad/US-analytics-job-market-intelligence/README.md

-U.S. Analytics Job Market Intelligence Dashboard
+## U.S. Analytics Job Market Intelligence Dashboard

 📌 Project Overview

 This project delivers an end-to-end analytics view of the U.S. job market for analytics roles, combining public labor statistics, cloud-based SQL analysis, and interactive data visualization.

-The goal is to identify high-pay, high-demand, and high-opportunity analytics roles across U.S. metropolitan areas, helping answer questions such as:
+The goal is to identify high-pay, high-demand, and high-opportunity analytics roles across U.S. metropolitan areas.

+## Business Questions Answered

+This project was designed to answer the following real-world analytics questions:

-Which analytics roles offer the best balance of salary and demand?
+1. Which U.S. metro areas offer the best combination of high pay and strong demand for analytics roles?

-Which metro areas show strong concentration and hiring potential?

-How do different analytics role families compare on opportunity metrics?
+2. How does employment concentration vary across role families (Statistics, Finance, Business, Operations Research)?
+3. Which roles consistently appear in the top 5% of opportunity across locations?
+4. Are high-paying roles always high-demand, or are there mismatches?

 The final output is an interactive Tableau dashboard supported by a documented SQL pipeline and clean project structure.

-🔍 Data Source
+## 🔍 Data Source

 U.S. Bureau of Labor Statistics (BLS)
 Occupational Employment and Wage Statistics (OEWS)